 1. Set a Small Weekly or Monthly Goal

-Create a budget and put away a small percentage of income each week or month into your saving account.
-This can be a simple and easy way to change your spending habits, which will set the foundation of what is needed to reach the larger emergency fund goal.
+Create a budget and put away a small percentage of income each week or month into your savings account.
+This can be a simple and easy way to change your spending habits, setting the foundation of what is needed to reach the larger emergency fund goal.

 2. Use a “Keep the Change” App

 There are apps on your phone to help with savings.
 These are apps that tie into your bank account and daily spending.
-For each purchase made these apps will round-up the change to the nearest dollar and put that money into a savings account.
+These apps will round up the change to the nearest dollar and put that money into a savings account for each purchase made.
 This will allow you to start building your emergency fund without even thinking about it.

 3. Be Frugal